Free will, guidance and destiny explained

 The Prophet (peace be on him) described the people who appear to swing from goodness to evil and vice versa at the end of their lives:

-Sahl b.
-Sa’d reported from Allah’s Messenger (peace be on him that a person performs deeds like the deeds of the people of Paradise apparently before people and he would be amongst the dwellers of Hell and a person acts apparently like the people of Hell, but (in fact) he would be among the dwellers of Paradise.
+Sahl bin Sa’d (may Allah be pleased with him) reported from Allah’s Messenger (peace be on him that a person performs deeds like the deeds of the people of Paradise apparently before people and he would be amongst the dwellers of Hell and a person acts apparently like the people of Hell, but (in fact) he would be among the dwellers of Paradise.
 (Muslim)

 This hadith is very scary – but the narration of Muslim explains that these people only carried out the actions of Jannah for show.
 Deep down they were munafiq (hypocrites), so they did not really have true belief.
 The ones who did actions that appeared to be actions of hell were fully with Allah Almighty deep down.
 So this hadith is not reflecting injustice.